dlang/DIPs/DIPs/1NNN-HIP.md

     ConditionalDeclaration
     StaticForeachDeclaration
     StaticAssert
-+   MixinDeleteDeclaration
++   MixinPrivateDeclaration
 ```

 ```
-+MixinDeleteDeclaration:
++MixinPrivateDeclaration:
-+    mixin delete DeclarationBlock
++    mixin private DeclarationBlock
 ```

 ## Breaking Changes and Deprecations
-Breaking changes aren't anticipated as both `mixin` and `delete` keywords are reserved and the combination of them still doesn't exists.
+Breaking changes aren't anticipated as both `mixin` and `private` keywords are reserved and the combination of them still doesn't exists.

 ## Copyright & License
 Copyright (c) 2022 by the D Language Foundation